hkpeterpeter/my-team-workflow/README.md

 git checkout [feature-branch]   # switch to the feature branch git push                        # push from local to remote feature branch
 ```

+### Step 5 - Pull request

+1. Switch to the GitHub web interface
+2. Select the `feature-branch`
+3. Click `New pull request` button
+4. Type in the pull request title and comments
+5. Review commit log messages and file changes
+6. Discussion.
+If needed, the feature branch maintainer should make changes and commit to the feature branch.
+Ideally, the pull request will be updated.
+7. Approve/Reject the merge